gurrenm3/BTD-Mod-Helper/Wiki/Custom-Load-Tasks.md

 ## Reliability

 The `ModLoadTask` system relies on some complex patching behind the scenes that's subject to breakage when NK updates.
-Because of this, the Mod Helper automatically detects if the necessary patches were successful on startup, and if they weren't, it falls back to synchronously running the LoadTasks in one very laggy from on the Title Screen like the old days.
+Because of this, the Mod Helper automatically detects if the necessary patches were successful on startup, and if they weren't, it falls back to synchronously running the LoadTasks in one very laggy frame on the Title Screen like the old days.

 The fact that you used a Load Task should never be the lone reason why your mod doesn't work.

 ## Example

 This task is used internally within the Mod Helper itself to wait for all the [ModByteLoader](/docs/BTD_Mod_Helper.Api.ModByteLoader)s to be finished before continuing with other Load tasks.
-Show cases how you can use your yield statements even inside loops.
+Showcases how you can use your yield statements even inside loops.

 ```cs
 internal class ByteWaitTask : ModLoadTask